alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 ---
 layout: guidance
-title: Get a licence to export radioactive substances
+title: Get a licence to export radioactive substances and nuclear technologies
 summary: You must have a licence to export radioactive substances and nuclear technologies
 permalink: /guidance/get-a-licence-to-export-radioactive-substances.html
 topic: